CEA-MetroCarac/pystack3d/doc/destriping.rst

 The destriping process step aims at minimizing artefacts like stripes or curtaining effects that can appear in some image acquisition technics (typically FIB-SEM).

-The algorithm used for the destriping is issued from the `pyvnsr <https://github.com/CEA-MetroCarac/pyvsnr>`_ library.
+The main algorithm used for the destriping is issued from the `pyvnsr <https://github.com/CEA-MetroCarac/pyvsnr>`_ library.
+A second algorithm based on wavelet decomposition (from `Münch B. et al. <https://doi.org/10.1364/OE.17.008567>`_) is also available and may be suitable for fast removal of vertical stripes.

 .. figure:: _static/destriping_3D.png